Rockpool Dining Group's Neil Perry On The Pan-Asian Table That Is Australian Cuisine

 He is often referred to as the man behind the Rockpool Dining Group, which owns acclaimed restaurants such as Rockpool Bar & Grill and Spice Temple; and where he continues to serve as the group’s chief brand and culinary officer even after it was acquired by Quadrant Private Equity in 2015.

 For the past 22 years, he has also been the creative director for food, beverage and service at Australia’s national carrier, Qantas, and has the arduous but fulfilling task of constantly changing and improving the menus for both the meals served onboard and at the airline's first class lounge at Changi Singapore.
-In fact, the lounge which will undergo a makeover to include an a la carte restaurant-style dining with an open kitchen, will also boasts a cocktail bar.
+In fact, the lounge which will undergo a makeover to include an a la carte restaurant-style dining with an open kitchen, will also boast a cocktail bar.
 The more luxurious look will be launched at the end of 2019.